haokail2/ECE-445-labnotebook/README.md

 # 2025-04-26 - soldering our PCB
 Jackie did soldering today and it mostly done.

-# 2025-04-27 - continue solder our PCB and finilizing our project
+# 2025-04-27 - continue on soldering our PCB and finilizing our project
 I help Jackie finilizing our soldering.
 Harry worked on coding with ESP32.
 We only have temperature and turbidity sensors working correctly.
 There were some PCB design issues that make other sensors can't get correct readings.

 ![image](https://github.com/user-attachments/assets/43e4ef67-32f7-4513-9e42-e9cf256ce706)